sarphiv/dtu-02476-ml-ops/reports/README.md

 This was a project focused on learning to use gcp, and thus the issues arose here, hydra, wsl - docker - gpu vs cpu

+In general our biggest struggles were related to

+ 1. Docker containers
+ 2. Google Cloud
+ 3. Experiment configurations

+Docker containers are great for guaranteeing that our experiments and deployed models can be distributed.
+However, in order to use it, we encountered a few problems.
+For one thing, we needed to make sure windows users had the correct distribution of WSL, and windows users with a GPU needed to install the nvidia container runtime.
+Another issue with docker was the fact that we needed to create the docker file that was able to use the gpu.
+We also needed to make sure that different processes could share memory in order to enable parallel data loading.

+For Google Cloud, we encountered multiple issues.
+In general Google Cloud worked pretty well and overall we had two different types of problems.
+One type was related to finding out which services to use and the other type was figuring out how to use them, and debugging it when it didn't work first try.
+The course material provided a great starting point in understanding what services to use use them to work together.
+Figuring out how to use the services for our specific application, we spent some time learning how to setup the different yaml files on our repo and using them in together with Google Cloud.
+Debugging would usually encompass stuff like getting the right permissions for the service account, using the appropriate regions, accessing the correct network port, allowing unauthenticated access to the webserver, storing the model and data, etc.

+A third struggle was using hydra in combination with fastapi when building the inference server.
+The problem is that hydra onyl uses relative paths.
+This became a problem when installing the package, because the training script was a part of the package, but the config files we stored outside the package.
+Therefore, when the package was installed, the relative locations of the train script and the config files was changed, and we needed to specify an environment variable containing the relative path from the package to the config files.

 ### Question 27